 This formulation is completed by time-periodic boundary conditions, which yields a quadratic eigenvalue problem on the bounded space-time domain $[0,T]\times D$.

-\begin{definition} We say that $\omega$ is a Floquet multiplier of the system \eqref{eq:weak-time-Floquet}, if there exists a nontrivial $u^\omega\in V_{\text{per}}$ such that the above system holds.
-The associated solution \eqref{eq:Bloch} is referred to as Bloch wave or Floquet solution. \end{definition} On $V_{\text{per}}$, we have the $L^2$- inner product
+\begin{definition} We say that $\omega$ is a Floquet exponent of the system \eqref{eq:weak-time-Floquet}, if there exists a nontrivial $u^\omega\in V_{\text{per}}$ such that \eqref{eq:weak-time-Floquet} holds true.
+The associated solutions of the form \eqref{eq:Bloch} are referred to as Floquet--Bloch solutions. \end{definition} On $V_{\text{per}}$, we have the $L^2$- inner product